Vasco Martins: Life and career

+Martins died on 27 November 2025, at the age of 69.

 Other works

-Vasco Martins is the first Capeverdean to ever perform symphonies, the first one was related to the Spring Equinox, the second symphony started in 1998 and completed in 2002 and titled Erupção (Eruption), one of them the last eruption at the time which was on Fogo, it was revised in 2004.
-The third one was titled Arquipélaco magnético, the Magnetic Archipelago, the fourth one was titled Buda Dharma (Buddha Dharma) made in 2001.
-The fifth one was set in the Eastern parts and divided into six parts, the first four were the directions, the other two were in space titled nadir and zenith.
-The sixth one was set in his family's island's tallest summit Monte Verde which was also Pandion halieatus.
-The seventh one was Alba, the eighth was titled A Procura da Luz (The Search for Light) and the ninth one was for Orchestra which was performed with the Moravian Philharmonic Orchestra.
+Vasco Martins was the first Cape Verdean to ever compose symphonies.
+His first one was related to the Spring Equinox.
+His second symphony was started in 1998 and completed in 2002 and titled Erupção (Eruption), after the last eruption at the time which was on Fogo, it was revised in 2004.
+His third one was titled Arquipélaco magnético, the Magnetic Archipelago, and his fourth one was titled Buda Dharma (Buddha Dharma) made in 2001.
+The fifth one was set in the Eastern parts and divided into six parts: the first four were the directions, the other two were in space and titled nadir and zenith.
+The sixth one was set in his family's island's tallest summit, Monte Verde, which was also Pandion halieatus.
+The seventh one was Alba, the eighth was titled A Procura da Luz (The Search for Light) and the ninth one was for orchestra and was performed with the Moravian Philharmonic Orchestra.

-Martins also made works related to instrumentals including 4 Notes on the City of Mindelo using a solo clarinet.
+Martins also made works related to instrumentals, including 4 Notes on the City of Mindelo using a solo clarinet.
 He also performed chamber music, piano works including Piano Azul (Blue Piano) in 1998, guitar works including the Subtle Desert and electro music.

-In 2008 he performed the opera play titled Crioulo (Creole), it premiered at Centro Cultural de Belém (CCB) in Lisbon on March 27, 2009, he was componist and performed the cantata "Lágrimas na Paraise".
+In 2008, he performed the opera play titled Crioulo (Creole).
+It premiered at Centro Cultural de Belém (CCB) in Lisbon on 27 March 2009, he was composer and performed the cantata "Lágrimas na Paraise".

-He also made three poems including Universo da Ilha (Island Universe) in 1986, Navegam os olhares com o voo do pássaro, in 1989 and Run Shan in 2008.
+He also wrote three poems, Universo da Ilha (Island Universe) in 1986, Navegam os olhares com o voo do pássaro, in 1989 and Run Shan in 2008.